alexeal/side-projects/aclt/README.md

 chmod 755 aclt
 ```
 Then reboot the terminal app and you'll be able to use `aclt` on your terminal **everywhere**.

+> **Note:** I haven't tested on Windows (with cygwin or git-bash), do not hesitate to tell me how to make it works on Windows.
 ## Help page
 ``` console
 Usage: aclt [options]